schepal/dsci_532_group-209/proposal.md

 ## Section 1: Motivation and Purpose

+According to a [study](https://www.alliedmarketresearch.com/beer-market) conducted by Allied Market Research, the global beer market is projected to reach a valuation of nearly $700 billion by 2025.
+Despite this massive market for alcoholic beverages, the industry is extremely competitive with large corporations dominating the majority of consumer market share.
+Amid this aggressive competition, the companies who best understand their customers and modify their marketing strategies accordingly will become the most successful.

+Visualizing the insights of global alcohol consumption statistics from a simple app can provide tangible value for companies operating in this industry.
+Marketing managers and corporate executives can use our app to assess which geographic regions are the fastest growing and most relevant for product expansion.
+Our app will save users time from analyzing raw data and instead provide a visually aesthetic global heat map of key alcohol consumption statistics within the sub-categories of beer, wine and spirits.

 ## Section 2: Description of the data

 Our group has chosen to use a dataset describing the alcoholic consumption of 193 countries in the year 2010.
 We sourced the data from FiveThirtyEight ([source](https://github.com/fivethirtyeight/data/tree/master/alcohol-consumption)), who used it for an article they wrote titled, ["Dear Mona Followup: Where Do People Drink The Most Beer, Wine And Spirits?"](https://fivethirtyeight.com/features/dear-mona-followup-where-do-people-drink-the-most-beer-wine-and-spirits/).